cucerdariancatalin/Krypto/README.md

 - [Participation in development](#Participation-in-development)

 ## Current state of development ##
-The program is under development, but already now it allows you to perform most of the functions.
+The program is under development, but now it allows you to perform most of the functions.

 ## Ciphers ##
 Currently implemented ciphers: